Stay ahead and don't let these pests ruin your landscape

 Infestations of Emerald ash borer can be difficult to detect until canopy dieback begins.
 Evidence of infestation includes D-shaped exit holes on branches and the trunk.
 Callus tissue produced by the tree in response to larval feeding may cause vertical splits 5 to 10 cm in length to occur in the bark above the gallery.
 Distinct, frass-filled larval tunnels etch the outer sapwood and phloem of the trunk and branches.
 An elliptical area of discolored sapwood, likely a result of secondary infection by fungal pathogens, sometimes surrounds larval feeding galleries in live trees.

 Treatment and Control Options

-Keep in mind that annual treatment is REQUIRED to protect an individual tree.
+Keep in mind that treatment is REQUIRED every 2 years to protect an individual tree.
 This is a long term commitment, and skipping a year may render the entire treatment regimen worthless.
 It is important to decide if an individual tree is worthy of the long term investment REQUIRED to protect a tree.
-It is now recommended that trees deemed worthy of saving be treated annually if they are located within 10 miles of a known infestation.
+It is now recommended that trees deemed worthy of saving be treated every 2 years if they are located within 10 miles of a known infestation.

 If your property contains a large number of ash trees, you should devise a strategy of selective removal and replacement to ease the impact when the borer moves in.
 With the find in Anderson Township in 2007, Hamilton County, portions of adjacent counties, including Northern Kentucky, are now all affected.
 An intensive, stepped up program is recommended as an infestation sweeps through a given area.